vikingJason/5eVaultMain/content/2. DM Tools/Rules/Conditions/Petrified.md

 ---
-tags: []
+{}
 ---
 # Petrified

 A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.

-The creature is [[Incapacitated]] , can’t move or speak, and is unaware of its surroundings.
+The creature is [[content/2.
+DM Tools/Rules/Conditions/Incapacitated]] , can’t move or speak, and is unaware of its surroundings.

 Attack rolls against the creature have advantage.